ForwarD-NerN/AngleWarp/README.md

 You can then configure another point to link with the 2FA point:
 ```/anglewarp configure <point_id> 2fa_point verification_point```

+This mod requires Cloth Config to be installed for configuration.

 This mod was created before I found out about [AngleSnap](https://github.com/KingContaria/anglesnap), the features of these two mods are more or less the same.
 However, there are things unique to this mod: the progress bar, automatic 2FA support, and the ability to hide/disable snapping on individual waypoints.
 AngleSnap has a GUI interface, while this mod is operated through client-side commands.
 This mod doesn't yet have custom icon support.